rimoapp/bilingual-github/README.md

 - **Translate Comments:**
   - When a comment is added or edited.

+#### 3. Create the Required Label
+- Go to your repository's **Issues > Labels**
+- Create a new label named **"need translation"**
+- This label will be used to control which issues get translated

 ## Testing the Integration

 #### 1. Translate Issues
 - Open or edit an issue in the target repository.
+- Add the "need translation" label to the issue
 - The ```call-translate-issues``` job will trigger and translate the issue.

 #### 2. Translate Comments